Security and Starburst Galaxy #

 Starburst Galaxy does not collect or store credit card information.
-Any credit card payments you make for Starburst Galaxy products are made through Stripe, although Starburst Galaxy also supports other payment methods, such as through AWS Marketplace.
+Any credit card payments you make for Starburst products are made through Stripe, although Starburst Galaxy also supports other payment methods, such as through AWS Marketplace.

-- Does Starburst Galaxy sell data?
+- Does Starburst sell data?

-Starburst Galaxy will not sell your personal data or allow a third party to use your personal data for its own commercial purpose.
+Starburst will not sell your personal data or allow a third party to use your personal data for its own commercial purpose.

 Is the information on this page helpful?